-Why do I need this test?
+Why do I need these tests?

-You have been referred for this test because you have been experiencing symptoms of acid reflux.
+You have been referred for these tests because you have been having problems with swallowing or experiencing symptoms of acid reflux.
 For example, heartburn, regurgitation (bringing swallowed food and drink up again to your mouth) or chest pain.

-This test can help us to determine the cause of your symptoms and decide on the best treatment for you.
+These tests can help us to determine the cause of your symptoms and decide on the best treatment for you.